 Each blue cruise gulet has an experienced captain who is responsible for your safety and to show you as many amazing places as the weather and time will allow.

 There is a chef who prepares exquisite, fresh Turkish meals that are a delight on the eye and excess baggage on the hips.

 Depending on the size of the gulet you may have one or more sailors who double up as stewards.
 We had one.

 Do take cash with you to cover your bar tab on the gullet, entry to some of the ruins and for a spot of shopping.
 We only saw one ATM and that was in Kas.

-Tipping is generally expected at the end of the trip, so do make sure that you have some spare cash for this.
+Tipping is generally expected at the end of a blue cruise, so do make sure that you have some spare cash for this.
 Once you see how hard your crew work to ensure that you have an amazing time you won’t begrudge a single lira of your tip.